-A team of interdisciplinary faculty members from across the arts, humanities, and social sciences has selected the inaugural cohort of Mellon Public Scholars.
-The ten members of the 2015-16 cohort represent eight departments and programs, and their interests address issues and problems in history, education, incarceration, gentrification, and citizenship.
+In our inaugural year, a team of interdisciplinary faculty members from across the arts, humanities, and social sciences selected the 2015-16 cohort of Mellon Public Scholars.
+The ten members of the first cohort represent eight departments and programs, and their projects address issues and problems in history, education, incarceration, gentrification, and citizenship.

 Simon Abramowitsch (English)

 Bridget Clark (Sociology)